 An epidural is directed to the nerves that carry pain signals.
 So you can still feel the touch and the pressure.
-In fact, even if you do not feel pain in your lower body, you can walk with help.
+Even if you do not feel pain in your lower body, you can walk with help.

-For these reasons, doctors generally recommend the use of an epidural nerve block when a woman chooses to be anesthetized during labor.
+Doctors generally recommend using an epidural nerve block when a woman chooses to be anesthetized during labor.